Let’s talk before your talk

 I’m talking about space where people can meet, connect, and share—without the usual pressure of pitching achievements or proving themselves.

-What you choose to share with us is entirely up to you, but here are a few tips to help you prepare:
+What you choose to share with us is entirely up to you, but here are a few tips to help make your talk unforgettable:

-This is not a pitch—it’s a personal story.
+This is not a pitch — it’s a personal story of an artist.

-Talk about your artistic journey, your motivations, and the forces that keep you creating.
+Talk about your artistic journey, your motivations, your doubts, your ups and downs, your creative process, and the forces that keep you creating.

 Long live PowerPoint!